 INDIANA’S BEST KEPT SECRET A Belterra Casino Resort Hotel offers guests the perfect blend of comfort and convenience.
 Nestled beautifully along the banks of the scenic Ohio River in Vevay, Indiana, the Ogle Haus Inn features tasteful furnishings, a new pool with a river view deck, a spacious banquet hall, generous meeting facilities, and Jacuzzi® suites complete with sweeping river panoramas.
 And this exceptionally welcoming Tudor-style hotel is located just minutes from the Kentucky Speedway, the Indiana Wine Trail, and Belterra Casino Resort — A great value with a great location.
 You could tell your friends all about your charming stay…or it can just be your little secret.
 For Reservations call 1.888.BELTERRA (235.8377)

 Dedicated in 2006 to honor Veterans of all wars, Patriot citizens, Schools and current Patriot businesses.
-Located just 1 block north of State Road 156 in the heart of Patriot, the only incorporated town in the United States with this name.
+Located just one block north of State Road 156 in the heart of Patriot, the only incorporated town in the United States with this name.
 A moving tribute to our country and veterans was held here on September 11, 2012.

 The Historic Patriot Museum is located in the Town Hall, which has an observation deck overlooking the river.
 Find a fascinating collection of historic memorabilia and pictures, including several of the 1937 flood.
 Patriot was laid out in 1820 by Elisha Wade and James Herrick.
 It was originally named Troy, but this name was later changed to Patriot.
 Located near the museum is the plaque of Elwood Mead, engineer and Director of Reclamation responsible for building Hoover Dam on the Colorado River.
 Lake Mead was named after the Patriot, Indiana native.